cranmer/experimentalparticle/content/pages/index.md

 [More here](http://physics.as.nyu.edu/page/graduate)
 -->

-In addition to our work on ATLAS, we are also key contributors to the
+In addition to our work on ATLAS, we are also key contributors to the proposed
+<a href="https://arxiv.org/abs/1607.04669">MilliQan</a> experiment, the
 <a href="history.html#apex">APEX</a> experiment at Jefferson Lab,
 active in the LHC upgrade, and contribute to various new ideas in particle physics experiments.